-Chapter 5.140.210 to Title 5 of the Mendocino County Code1 requires that an Annual Report of the Mendocino County Business Improvement District (BID) be prepared and presented to the Board of Supervisors (BOS) by the BID Advisory Board (Advisory Board) approximately ninety (90) days before the start of each new fiscal year in which assessments will be collected.
+Chapter 5.140.210 to Title 5 of the Mendocino County Code requires that an Annual Report of the Mendocino County Business Improvement District (BID) be prepared and presented to the Board of Supervisors (BOS) by the BID Advisory Board (Advisory Board) approximately ninety (90) days before the start of each new fiscal year in which assessments will be collected.
 This FY 2016-2017 BID Annual Report conforms to requirements outlined in Section 5.140.220 of the County Code and provides the following:

-- An introduction to the role of lodging and tourism in Mendocino County; - Updates to the overview of BID oversight and accomplishments that were detailed in the FY 2015-2016 BID Annual Report; - A final report on Visit Mendocino, Inc. (VMC) activities and accomplishments during FY 2014-2015 and through the mid-point of FY 2015-2016 when it was replaced by the Mendocino County Tourism Commission (MCTC); - A discussion of the transfer to MCTC of assets held by Mendocino County Lodging Association (MCLA) and VMC and redirection to MCTC of all current and future BID assessments and County matching funds formerly held by MCLA and Mendocino County Promotional Alliance (MCPA); and, - A proposed FY 2016-2017 BID Budget and the Advisory Board's recommendations for consideration and approval by the BOS.
+- An introduction to the role of lodging and tourism in Mendocino County; - Updates to the overview of BID oversight and accomplishments that were detailed in the FY 2015-2016 BID Annual Report; - A final report on Visit Mendocino, Inc. (VMC) activities and accomplishments during FY 2014-2015 and through the mid-point of FY 2015-2016 when it was replaced and its assets were transferred to the Mendocino County Tourism Commission (MCTC); and, - A proposed FY 2016-2017 BID Budget and the Advisory Board's recommendations for consideration and approval by the BOS.